langdoc/OUDB/ELAN.md

 ### Glossary

-* gloss = either English translation of lemma or morphological category labels included in FLEx
+* gloss = either English translation of *true* lemma or morphological category labels included in FLEx (for bound morphemes)
-* lemma = refers here to the FLEx dictionary entry for both free morphemes (i.e. a "true lemma") and bound morphemes (i.e. afixes, clitica, etc.)
+* lemma = refers here to the FLEx dictionary entry for both free morphemes (i.e. a true lemma) and bound morphemes (i.e. afixes, clitica, etc.)
 * morpheme = referes here to *linear* morphemes listed in the FLEx dictionary
 * pos = here "part of morpheme"
-* token = includes punctuation marks
+* token = word tokens and punctuation marks
-* transcription = here in IPA (or pre-coded IPA)
+* transcription = here in IPA (or Zsófia's pre-coded IPA)

 ## Multiple speakers